Teacher Resources include multi-media for classroom use and a discussion guide with learning outcomes.

 Art | Jazz as Expressed by Visual Artists

-This lesson plan was curated by MY HERO Arts Education and Gallery director Victoria Murphy.
-Choose multi-media from this lesson plan to use in your classroom.
-Students will have a deeper appreciation of jazz's cultural importance after viewing the media and considering the questions in the discussion guide.
+Learning Outcomes: Choose multi-media from this lesson plan to use in your classroom.
+Students will develop a deeper appreciation of jazz's cultural importance after viewing the media and considering the questions in the discussion guide.

 Organizer created on 3/21/2019 2:16:15 PM by MY HERO Staff